pmean/build-website/text/05/BaselineImbalance.md

 The reason to avoid a test of significance for baseline values in a randomized trial is that such a test addresses only whether there was a flaw in the randomization process.
-Perhaps the numbers that you thought were random really weren\'t so random after all.
+Perhaps the numbers that you thought were random really weren't so random after all.

 A more serious concern is subversion of randomization, where some of the physicians recruiting patients for the study will try to steer certain